altipla-consulting/azfunctions/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/altipla-consulting/azfunctions.svg)](https://pkg.go.dev/github.com/altipla-consulting/azfunctions)

-Azure Functions framework does the routing of incoming requests, intercepts any logging and output that the function produces and returns the correct invocation result format back to Azure.
-It sends any error of the endpoints to Sentry and returns an improved standard error template.
+Azure Functions framework routes incoming requests, intercepts any logging and output that the function produces and returns the correct invocation result format back to Azure.
+It sends any error of the endpoints to Sentry and returns an improved standard error template if the function fails.

 ## Install